New mom in hospital with newborn and big sister

 Jaundice

 A yellow tint to the skin or eyes caused by extra bilirubin in the blood.
-Very common, usually mild, and often resolves with feeding and monitoring.
+Very common, usually mild, and often resolves with feeding and monitoring; sometimes phototherapy is used.

 Meconium

-Your baby’s first stool — thick, greenish, and sticky.
-If meconium shows up in the amniotic fluid before birth, your care team will monitor closely.
+Baby’s first stool—thick, greenish, and sticky.
+If meconium appears in the amniotic fluid before birth, your team will monitor baby closely.

 Colostrum

 The first milk your body produces, rich in nutrients and antibodies.
-Often appears thick and yellow before your mature milk comes in.
+It’s often thick and yellow before mature milk comes in.

 Pregnancy Timing Terms